ETHTask/contracts/README.md

 ## Organization.sol
 This is the main contract the an organization will interact with.

-1. Deploy the contract with an ETH value attached

 ### Public methods
 1. `addWorker(address _worker)` -> Add a worker/member to your workforce.
 2. `removeWorker(address _worker)` -> Remove a worker/member from your workforce.